datacoves/docs/docs/getting-started/dbt-cloud-migration/dbt-airflow-config.md

 >[!NOTE]Before using our tool with SMTP, ensure that your email account is configured to allow SMTP access.

-**Step 1:** Head back to the Launch pad by clicking on the Datacoves logo on the top left
+**Step 1:** Head back to the Launchpad by clicking on the Datacoves logo on the top left

 **Step 2:** Create a new integration of type `SMTP` by navigating to the Integrations Admin.